stanmaz/BBOalert/README.md

 ### Version 2.10

-Bug 2.9/1 - long explanation text split by # character is now correctly displayed on first and subsequent usages
+Bug fix : long explanation text split by # character is now correctly displayed on first and subsequent usages

+Bug fix : options are now correctly initialized after the data is retrieved from cache

 Enhancement : the chat message part of a long explanation text is automatically sent when the bid is confirmed (OK button of the bidding box)